- Individual Training

 Our portfolio of product management books offers you the ability to hone your craft with just-in-time templates, examples, and guidelines.
 These books are the perfect companion to our product management workshops.

 The first and most comprehensive book about how to get started as a product manager, The Product Manager’s Survival Guide provides best practices, practical on-the-job advice, and a step-by-step blueprint for succeeding in Product Management.
 Whatever your level of experience–whether you’re a novice product manager or seasoned Product Management leader–you’ll find everything you need to make consistent positive impacts on your business.

-An essential resource for product management leadership, Managing Product Management lays the groundwork for moving Product Management out of a supporting role and establishing it as a vital, strategic partner with other business functions.
+An essential resource for product management leadership, Leading Product Management is the 2nd edition (retitled) of Managing Product Management to encompass a broad array of practices needed to organize any company to focus on people, processes, and products.
 Be sure to check out our workshop for the managers of product managers based upon this book, Managing and Implementing Product Management.

 Most business people will encounter a situation where money needs to be invested in the business.
 Investments might involve the expansion of capacity, a new product, to enter a new market., or any investment that will impact the performance of the company.
 A business case qualitatively and quantitatively rationalizes an investment while considering elements that capture the current situation, proposed solutions, and economic outcomes.
 It offers a common way to rationalize investments and to help emerging leaders establish credibility.

 This book explains the purpose of a business case, and how to assemble a business case for presentation to management.